This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

-While the rest is cooking it’s time to take the stuffing and make it into sauce.
-Take the remaining stuffing and add the crème fraîche.
+- While the rest is cooking it’s time to take the remaining stuffing and make it into sauce by adding the créme fraîche.
+Take what you didn't put inside the chickens and add the crème fraîche.
 Mix together with the immersion blender.
 Taste and add fresh black pepper according to taste.

 - Remove the potatoes and chicken from the oven when finished, and serve together with the sauce.